cmmr/hdf5lib/README.md

-# **hdf5lib: Standalone HDF5 C Library**
+# **hdf5lib: Standalone HDF5 C Library for R**

 `hdf5lib` is an R package that provides a self-contained, static build of the [HDF5 C library](https://www.hdfgroup.org/solutions/hdf5/) ([release 1.14.6](https://github.com/HDFGroup/hdf5)).
-Its **sole purpose** is to allow other R packages to easily link against HDF5 without requiring users to install any system-level dependencies.
+Its **sole purpose** is to allow other R packages to easily link against HDF5 without requiring users to install system-level dependencies, thereby ensuring a consistent and reliable build process across all major platforms.

 This package provides **no R functions** and is intended for R package developers to use in the `LinkingTo` field of their `DESCRIPTION` file.

-It solves the common and frustrating problem of installation failures on Windows, macOS, and Linux by bundling the required HDF5 C library directly into the package.

 ## Features